DSTC Careers Strategy

 What are the key points of the Careers Strategy?

 1. The Gatsby Benchmarks

 The Gatsby Benchmarks are a framework of 8 guidelines about what makes the best careers provision in schools and colleges.
-From January 2018 schools should use the benchmarks to guide their careers activity provision, with the aim for all schools and colleges to meet all 8 benchmarks by 2020.

 The 8 Gatsby Benchmarks are: